 Since May 1, 2024, significant improvements have been made in mental health programming and infrastructure, guided by community and youth feedback.
 Modifications include expanded services, increased accessibility, and tailored interventions to better meet the needs of the target population.
 Recent improvements in mental health at the JJC include a re-designed Guidance Clinic model, implemented since November 2024, with increased staffing from 13 to 19 full-time positions, including clinicians and supervisors (ACBHD presentation, p.
 21, 29).
+Behavioral Health is staffing up the Guidance Clinic to increase coverage.
+This will allow us to have a dedicated clinician for Firm Roots who will be able to support the milieu.
 New clinicians trained in Trauma-Focused CBT enhance therapeutic support for high-acuity youth, like those in the Secure Youth Treatment Facility (p.
 29).
 Crisis intervention now spans seven days a week, addressing rising behavioral health needs (p.
 16).
 Care coordination has improved with new initial assessments and reentry plans meeting CalAIM mandates, ensuring better linkages to community providers like Lincoln and Seneca (p.
 30).
 These changes reflect a shift to a holistic, integrated approach for JJC youth (p.
 11).
 Additionally, there is increasing awareness around men's mental health, with efforts to address disparities and break the silence.
 Mindfulness interventions are gaining recognition for their effectiveness in reducing anxiety and stress especially for youth (old plan) that continue to be incorporated.